softfire-eu/security-manager/README.md

 Now you can upload the pfsense image on your Openstack using the label and the flavor name provided inside the 'security-manage.ini'.

+## Install and configure ELK stack

+ELK stack provide logging functionalities to suricata and firewall resources.
+An user can visualize these logs through a web dashboard.
+It is required to install Elastichsearch, Logstash and Kibana on a separate server or directly inside the same server in which the security manager is running.

+First of all, you have to proerly set port values through which ELK will listen.
+Inside the directory 'logging ELK/' there are three files:
+    1. default-conf.conf: it containts logstash configuration parameters;
+    2. elasticsearch.yml: it containts elastichsearch configuration parameters;
+    3. kibana.yml: it containts kibana configuration parameters.

+Subsequently you have to also use these ports and the ELK server ip address inside the security-manage.ini file otherwise the Security Manager will be unable to contact the logging server.

+To start the installation and execute all the component, simply launch the 'logging ELK/setuo.sh' script.

 ## Issue tracker

 Issues and bug reports should be posted to the GitHub Issue Tracker of this project.